Admissions Questions

 How many students are accepted into your department each year?

 We usually accept 45-60 total students each year (master’s and doctoral combined), that’s about 15-20 per area.
 Our incoming first year students usually total between 15-20.
-We accept the same number of students regardless of the number of applications, which has been between 180 and 200 for the last five years.
+We accept a similar number of students regardless of the number of applications, which has been between 180 and 200 for the last five years.

 Are there any special admissions issues that international students should know?